 1. Set Limits on Screen Time

-Even before the COVID-19 pandemic, there were concerns about what screen time was doing to our health.
-But now, the average American's screen time has gone up by about a third, to an average of about six hours daily — as opposed to four before COVID — according to a survey released this past September by glasses company Foster Grant.
+Even before the coronavirus pandemic, there were concerns about what screen time was doing to our health.
+But now, the average American's screen time has gone up by about a third, to an average of about six hours daily — as opposed to four before COVID — according to a survey by glasses company Foster Grant.

 While on the one hand, screens have become our window to the outside world, including work, friends and family, they can also prevent you from being fully present around the loved ones you do live with, says Courtney Hart, LCSW-C, a social worker in Bel Air, Maryland.